 You can use Adobe Media Encoder to export video from After Effects.
 Use Adobe Media Encoder to encode formats like H.264, MPEG-2, and WMV.
-Formats such as these are encoded at a higher quality than the Render Queue.
 Other formats, are available in Adobe Media Encoder, but not in After Effects.
-For example, the DNxHD format is available in Adobe Media Encoder CC, but not in After Effects CC.
+For example, the DNxHD format is available in Adobe Media Encoder, but not in After Effects.

 For details about using Adobe Media Encoder with After Effects, see The Adobe Media Encoder.

 While working in After Effects, you can use the more comprehensive audio-editing capabilities of Adobe Audition to fine-tune your audio.
 You can use the Edit in Adobe Audition command to start Adobe Audition from within After Effects.